apache/arrow/r/PACKAGING.md

 For a high-level overview of the release process see the [Apache Arrow Release Management Guide](https://arrow.apache.org/docs/developers/release.html#post-release-tasks).

-## Before the release candidate is cut:
+## Before the release candidate is cut

 - [ ] [Create a GitHub issue](https://github.com/apache/arrow/issues/new/) entitled `[R] CRAN packaging checklist for version X.X.X` and copy this checklist to the issue.
 - [ ] Evaluate the status of any failing [nightly tests and nightly packaging builds](http://crossbow.voltrondata.com).
 These checks replicate most of the checks that CRAN runs, so we need them all to be passing or to understand that the failures may (though won't necessarily) result in a rejection from CRAN.